 By the end of their third year in residence, students must have passed four 700-level econ courses (excluding 701-706 and 7x9, the workshops) with a grade of A- or higher.

-Note that only Economics courses can satisfy this requirement.
-Students can still, of course, take appropriate graduate courses for credit in other department, such as Finance, Mathematics, and Statistics.
+Note that only Economics courses can satisfy this requirement, however students can still take appropriate graduate courses for credit in other departments, such as Finance, Mathematics, and Statistics.

-All students are required to have a faculty advisor within the Graduate Group of Economics by the middle of their 4th year in residence.
+All students are required to have a faculty advisor within the Graduate Group of Economics by the middle of their forth year in residence.
 There is a form that must be signed by the advisor and handed in.
-The advisor is simply the person (or persons, students can have more than one) with whom the student is currently working.
+The advisor is simply the person or persons (students can have more than one) with whom the student is currently working.
 The advisor can (and often does) change over time.

 By the end of their third year in residence, students must complete a research paper.
 This paper need not be (and often is not) a polished piece of research.
 It should, however, have the clear potential to become one.
-This paper will be evaluated by two faculty members, chosen by the student.
-The two evaluators chosen by the student must sign a form attesting to their willingness to evaluate the third year paper; this form must be turned in to the Graduate Group office by the end of January.
+This paper will be evaluated by two faculty members chosen by the student.
+The two evaluators chosen by the student must sign a form attesting to their willingness to evaluate the third year paper.
+This form must be turned in to the Graduate Group office by the end of January.
 At least one of those chosen by the student must be a member of the Graduate Group.
-A third grader for the 3rd year paper, appointed by the Director of Graduate Studies, will be used if there is a disagreement among the first two graders in the first round, and will always be used in the resubmission stage (explained below).
+A third assessor for the third year paper, appointed by the Director of Graduate Studies, will be used if there is a disagreement among the first two evaluators in the first round, and will always be used in the resubmission stage (explained below).
 The evaluators may recommend that the student present the work in a seminar environment.

 The work will be marked as follows:

-Those that obtain A or B will be given priority in future funding.
+Those that obtain an A or B will be given priority in future funding.
 Those students obtaining a C will be deemed as not making satisfactory progress.
-A student with a departmental guarantee of funding therefore loses that guarantee upon receiving a Marginal Pass.
-Those that obtain a Fail have the opportunity to resubmit once, with a deadline of the end of the fall semester of their 4th year.
+A student with a departmental guarantee of funding will therefore lose that guarantee upon receiving a Marginal Pass.
+Those that obtain a Fail have the opportunity to resubmit once, with a deadline at the end of the fall semester of their forth year.
 After resubmitting, the grade is either changed to a Marginal Pass, or it remains a Fail.
 In the latter case, the student will have to leave the program.

-By the end of the fourth year in residence, each student must have approved by a dissertation committee a presentation of either a written dissertation proposal or a paper that will form one chapter of the dissertation.
+By the end of the fourth year in residence, each student must have approval by a dissertation committee; a presentation of either a written dissertation proposal or a paper, that will form one chapter of the dissertation.
 Once a dissertation proposal has been accepted by the committee, the structure of the dissertation committee can only be changed with the approval of the Chair of the Graduate Group.